 Not to mention, Kora is the type of main character that falls in love so easily.
 I get it, some people are like that, and they should be allowed to romanticize life if they want.
 But considering Kora’s been locked up in the castle, hidden from people for roughly 10 years, I just don’t understand how she could be to trusting or open to people.
 I’m not a psychology major, but that doesn’t add up to me.
 The romance isn’t even that cute, and I found myself not caring at all.

 Speaking of locking Kora away for a decade never to be seen or see others, let’s talk about that bitch, King Midas.
 He just?
 Felt ashamed?
 Of his daughter? his child?? and locked her away for a whole?
 10? years???
 Yeah, I know, that’s part of the Greek myth, and I wouldn’t have changed it for the story either, but jeezus, can we think about that for a minute?
 And even now that she’s allowed to be out and about because of princess duties, he still ignores her in public.
 And YET at the end of the book, the final words from Kora are her explaining to the reader that she’s now realized that she should have been there for her father during these trying times and that she promises to do better and become the princess she should have always been.

 There’s probably more I could say about this book, but for the last two hours or so of this 9-hour book, I zoned out a lot.
 I just never felt an attachment to the world, the characters, or the plot.

-Final thought: In the middle of writing this review, I got mad about it all over again and knocked my rating down from 3 stars to 2 stars and am still considering 1 star as I hit “publish”, so if that doesn’t say, “I do not recommend,” then I don’t know what does.
+Final thought: In the middle of writing this review, I got mad about it all over again and knocked my rating down from 3 stars to 2 stars and am still considering 1 star as I hit “publish.”
+So if that doesn’t say, “I do not recommend A Touch of Gold,” then I don’t know what does.